Heavy casualties inflicted on Indian soldiers: DG ISPR

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 He said no major exchange of fire took place in Kiran or Neelum Valley as was being propagated by Indian media.
-Meanwhile, sources said heavy exchange of fire continued along the LoC till late Saturday night.
+Sources said heavy exchange of fire continued along the LoC till late Saturday night.

 He said no major exchange of fire took place in Kiran or Neelum Valley as was being propagated by Indian media.
-Meanwhile, sources said heavy exchange of fire continued along the LoC till late Saturday night.
+Sources said heavy exchange of fire continued along the LoC till late Saturday night.